jmcarrillog/deep-learning-for-road-surface-condition/README.md

 connected to the Ontario Road Weather Information System (RWIS), it includes 14.000 labeled images and 70.000 weather measurements.
 We train and evaluate the performance of seven state-of-the-art models from the Computer Vision literature, including the recent DenseNet, NASNet, and MobileNet.
-Also, by integrating observations from weather variables, the models are able to better ascertain RSC under poor visibility conditions.
+Moreover, by following systematic ablation experiments we adapt previously published Deep Learning models and reduce their number of parameters to about ~1.3% compared to their original parameter count, and by integrating observations from weather variables the models are able to better ascertain RSC under poor visibility conditions.

 ### Keywords
 Deep Learning, Machine Learning, Spatial Statistics, Road Monitoring, Computer Vision.